ColdFuzz186/Meliorare/README.md

 # Meliorare
-A day counter for the Linux desktop built with Love2D If you installed Love2D using flatpak, you will have to manually change the start date in 'main.lua'
+A day counter for the Linux desktop built with Love2D If you installed Love2D using flatpak, you will have to manually change the start date in 'main.lua', you will also have to edit 'run.sh', there is a comment there that gives more detail.

 ## Files
 - 'main.lua'  -Main script.